Drazzel/drazzel.github.io/index.md

 I'm Drazzel Feliu.
-I am the Sr. Policy Analyst at the Center for Tax & Budget Accountability.
+I am a Research Associate at the Center for Tax & Budget Accountability.
 I have a master's degree in public policy (MPP) from the University of Chicago - Harris School of Public Policy and a bachelor's degree in economics (BA) from Fordham University.

 My policy focuses are in public finance, housing policy, and urban economics and the intersection of all of these areas with race.